unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
 We will begin by introducing ourselves to the dataset.
 Next, we will walk through installing local configurations of the Axibase Time Series Database (ATSD) and Axibase Collector using Docker.
-We will then go through through the ATSD's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
+We will then go through through ATSD's query language capabilities to help make sense of and digest all of this information on death in the United States.
 Lastly, we will then look at incorporating population figures to calculate mortality rates for each individual city.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------

-Let's take a look at the dataset **Deaths in 122 U.S. cities - 1962-2016.
+Let's take a look at the dataset titled **Deaths in 122 U.S. cities - 1962-2016.
 122 Cities Mortality Reporting System** from data.gov.

 This dataset can be found here: [https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system)

-This file contains data for the weekly death totals collected from 1962 to 2016 in 122 U.S. cities.
+This file contains data for weekly death totals collected from 1962 to 2016 in 122 U.S. cities.
 The system was retired on October 6th, 2016.
 While the system was running, the vital statistics offices of these cities across the United States reported the total number of death certificates processed and the number of those for which pneumonia or influenza was listed as the underlying or contributing cause of death by age group.
-Deaths from under the age of 1 year are not included in this dataset.
 Deaths in this dataset are split into the following categories:

+* 0 - 1 years (all causes of death)
 * 1 - 24 years (all causes of death)
 * 25 - 44 years (all causes of death)
 * 45 - 64 years (all causes of death)